sherinbinny/tech515-sparta-test-app-cicd/README.md

 # Use this repo with Jenkins
-#Did some changes
+Did some changes
-#Did more changes
+Did more changes
+building task 2 again
 new 2 Changes to verify merge task

 ## About the app